 “If you decide to make a purchase offer…after considering the inspection’s results, you can use the estimated repair costs to negotiate the price of the vehicle,” notes the FTC.
 Not all dealerships or individuals will negotiate the price, but having that knowledge is powerful — it can help you calculate potential costs down the road.

 “Green Light Auto Inspection's mission is to provide the missing piece to the car buying process, providing transparency with in-depth knowledge of the mechanical state of the vehicle before you buy,” Thurgood says.

 Peace of mind

 Any major purchase can be a little nerve-racking, so the more information you gather before committing will help you feel more confident about the whole process.
-Green Light Auto Inspections provides its customers with comprehensive third-party inspections that protect buyers from hidden or overlooked information, creating a stress-free buying experience.
+Carketa provides its customers with comprehensive third-party inspections that protect buyers from hidden or overlooked information, creating a stress-free buying experience.